 Notice in both passages, there is a sounding of a trumpet, called the “last trumpet” in 1 Corinthians, just before the believers are caught up.

-So where else do we find a last trumpet mentioned?
+Where else do we find a “last trumpet” mentioned?

 Then the seventh angel (with the trumpet) sounded: And there were loud voices in heaven, saying, “The kingdoms of this world have become the kingdoms of our Lord and of His Christ, and He shall reign forever and ever!”

-The seventh trumpet is the last trumpet to be blown before the return of Christ, and it is consistent with the description of the event in Matthew 24.
+The seventh trumpet is the last trumpet to be blown before the return of Christ, and it is consistent with the description in Matthew 24.

 Immediately after the tribulation of those days the sun will be darkened, and the moon will not give its light; the stars will fall from heaven, and the powers of the heavens will be shaken.
 Then the sign of the Son of Man will appear in heaven, and then all the tribes of the earth will mourn, and they will see the Son of Man coming on the clouds of heaven with power and great glory.
 And He will send His angels with a great sound of a trumpet, and they will gather together His elect from the four winds, from one end of heaven to the other.